-Both brands produce similarly priced models with slightly different features.
-It all depends on how much are you willing to spend on your electric toothbrush.
-The most expensive ones can cost up to about $200, but they have the same technology and they are equally effective as most middle-priced ones.
-The main advantage of the most expensive ones is the number of different cleaning modes, and the amount of goodies that come with them (travel case, USB charging glass, etc).
+When you're buying an electric toothbrush, it all depends on how much are you willing to spend.
+The most expensive ones can cost up to about $200, but they have the same brushing technology and they are equally effective as most middle-priced ones.
+The main advantage the most expensive toothbrushes bring to the table is the number of cleaning modes, and the amount of goodies that come with them (travel case, USB charging glass, etc).

 We weren't able to find a clear winner, but maybe there really isn't one in this battle.
 Most clinical studies that have compared Oral B and Sonicare efficiency are conducted by one of these two brands.
 That's why it's impossible to know which one really has the edge.
 It seems that the Position Detection technology of the newer Oral B toothbrushes has the edge when it comes to advanced technology.
 But you should always remember that the most important thing about any dental product is the cleaning efficiency.
 It doesn't matter what electric toothbrush you will choose at the end because it will almost definitely have a better impact on your oral health than a manual one.